William A. Kaplin Award - National Conference on Law and Higher Education

 He has a substantial and varied legal consulting practice, including representing faculty, staff, institutional, and state clients, serving as an expert witness in federal and state courts (including the U.S. Supreme Court, Circuit Courts of Appeals, and federal district courts), and joining as a member of litigation teams in educational, finance, and immigration matters.
 He is also the author or co-author of 14 books and numerous scholarly articles.

-He came to Virginia in 1985 to become the University of Virginia's sixth president, and he also has held educational and administrative posts at the University of California-Berkeley, University of Cincinnati, Indiana University, and the University of Wisconsin.
+He came to Virginia in 1985 to become the University of Virginia's sixth president, and he also has held educational and administrative posts at the University of California-Berkeley, the University of Cincinnati, Indiana University, and the University of Wisconsin.
 Before entering academia, he clerked for U.S. Supreme Court Justice William J. Brennan Jr.